-- His brain develops further.
+- His brain will develop further.

 - By the 20th week, the nervous system starts to function.
-The endocrine glands and the spleen start performing their roles.
+The endocrine glands and the spleen will start performing their roles.

 - Your baby may assume the head-down position.

-- He develops sensitivity to light.
+- He will develop sensitivity to light.